Life Science

 Advisory roles

-• Intellectual property
+Intellectual property

 Patent firms

-Patent search
+Patent search -

-• Nonclinical study package
+Nonclinical study package

 Axcelead Drug Discovery Partners, Inc.

-Evaluating the feasibility of nonclinical studies
+Evaluating the feasibility of nonclinical studies -

-Assessing the viability of manufacturing drugs
+Assessing the viability of manufacturing biological and other drugs -

-• Development strategies
+Development strategies

 EPS Holdings, Inc.

-Appraising the practicability of clinical development strategies
+Appraising the practicability of clinical development strategies -

-• Medical needs
+Medical needs

 Graduate School of Medicine, Kyoto University